 - 1.1 Professional Development; Action was implemented as planned.
 The Professional Development for staff to attend was much higher than expected. - 1.2 Intervention Support Paraprofessionals; Action was implemented as planned.
 Approximately 25 paraprofessionals are supporting the needs of English learners, low-income, foster youth, and all other students with identified achievement gaps. - 1.3 Intervention and Enrichment Opportunities the challenge to after-school tutoring was based on the COVID impacts of the variant surges through the fall and winter seasons.
 Staffing shortages, increased absences, masking and contact-tracing requirements resulted in a lack of after-school tutoring offerings for the majority of the school year.
 When public health conditions improved and many restrictions were lifted, after-school tutoring opportunities were made available for students, with priority offerings for targeted students with identified achievement gaps.
-This action was implemented as planned; yet funded with one-time ESSER dollars. - 1.4 Parent/Family Involvement; significant improvements implemented were our efforts to further communicate and engage our parents in order to return to normal pre-pandemic daily operations.
+This action was implemented as planned; yet funded with one-time ESSER dollars.
+This action will be enhanced by monitoring and providing additional support for students who are identified as chronically absent, including those in the category of two or more races for which the school was identified for Additional Targeted Support and Improvement.
+All interventions will continue to use iReady as our school-wide diagnostic assessment and Ready Common Core and ancillary resources from our board approved curriculum to provide additional targeted instruction. - 1.4 Parent/Family Involvement; significant improvements implemented were our efforts to further communicate and engage our parents in order to return to normal pre-pandemic daily operations.
 We installed a front office display with all the current and future events to provide parents with information and highlight students when they visit either both of our front offices.
 We continue to utilize ParentSquare as the family communication platform.
 We purchased several picnic tables to place outside for parents to engage with their child(ren) for several outdoor activities.
 Several other parent engagement and family communication platforms were utilized which resulted in costs much higher than expected. - 1.5 Intervention Teachers; a big success of this action is the daily support of two certificated intervention teachers in meeting the needs of English learners, low-income, foster youth, and all other students with identified achievement gaps.
-Salaries for this action were higher than expected. - 1.6 Teacher Credentialing; Actions were implemented as planned.
-Stipends to pay our Induction Support Providers were implemented.
+Salaries for this action were higher than expected.

-- 1.7 Technology; continued the purchase to replace earbuds, Windows, etc. for the student population.
+- 1.6 Teacher Credentialing; Actions were implemented as planned.
+Stipends to pay our Induction Support Providers were implemented. - 1.7 Technology; continued the purchase to replace earbuds, Windows, etc. for the student population.
 In order to facilitate digital components for ELA/ELD schoolwide technology supports were purchased and the salary for one Technology Assistant was included in this action.
 This action was implemented as planned. - 1.8 Supplemental Instructional Material and Licenses were purchased as planned. - 1.10 Supplemental Instructional Programs were implemented as planned.
 Students participated in BizTown, College & Career Readiness, Gold Rush, GATE, and Grade Level Fieldtrips. - 1.11 Professional Development ELD was implemented as planned.